zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         <version>1.1.2</version>
     </dependency>
     ```
-3. Create a `settings.xml` file and copy the following *xml* code block which defines the credentials for the Artifactory:
+3. Create a `settings.xml` file and copy the following *xml* code block that defines the credentials for the Artifactory:
     ```xml
     <?xml version="1.0" encoding="UTF-8"?>